 These individuals must be big-picture thinkers that understand the state of the business, industry and overall market.
 Besides having domain knowledge and expertise, they must have expansive current knowledge and awareness of technology advancements available.

 Having a myopic view of a business and industry can blindside a company who does not see change coming.

-If you are hyper-focused on your business and interact only with clients and a select group of vendors and industry partners, there can be a danger of forming a false picture of the entire industry based on the siloed operating view of your business.
+If you are hyper-focused on your business and interact only with clients and a selective group of vendors and industry partners, there can be a danger of forming a false picture of the entire industry based on the siloed operating view of your business.
 This can lead to arrogance, complacency or ignorance of external factors that may impact your business.